gsanta75/SelectableRowsViewKit/README.md

 - **Multiple selection with default styling** - Person list with tap-on-row selection
 - **Single selection with custom row content** - Happiness levels with emoji indicators
-- **Checkbox style selection** - Fruits list with yellow checkbox indicators
+- **Checkbox style selection** - Fruits list with yellow checkbox indicators on leading side
 - **Toggle style with custom colors** - Numbers list with conditional coloring (even/odd)
 - **Selection summary** - Real-time count of selected items
 - **Clear all functionality** - Reset all selections at once